laoguowangCP/godot-statechart-sharp/docs/manual.md

 When statechart is ready, it walks through all the descendant nodes to:

 - Index statechart compositions with **"document order"** — the order they listed in expanded node tree (start with 0, statechart node itself).
 It will be used in most order-considering cases.
-- Enter initially active states.
+- Enter states active initially.

 Statechart is based on event, using `StringName` type.
 It can be 1) builtin events like proccess/input or 2) custom event.
 Given a event, statechart can run a **step**, where following things will be done: